February 27, 2006 - Corporate responsibility researchers have

 Psychopathic characteristics in organizations

-The article matches the personality characteristics of psychopaths (shown in bold)
+The article matches the personality characteristics of psychopaths (shown in bold) with some examples of organisational behaviour:

 - Unconcern for others' feelings - harsh treatment of employees, customers and partners - sudden terminations of employment contracts and business contracts